 - Utilizing OP_RETURN output which contains the string that is entitled “Bitcoin: A Peer-to-Peer Electronic Cash System” and has it as data.
 Any transactions that contain this specific string will be read as invalid by the Bitcoin Cash nodes until the 530,000th block.
 Overall, before that block, you are able to split your coins by transacting on the non-UAHF chain first and with the OP_RETURN output before then transacting on the UAHF chain.

-There is certainly a lot of information to take in when it comes to the topic of forks, but this guide’s primary goal is to assist in teaching about the subject and providing much-needed clarity.
-In addition, it sets out to introduce readers to both the failed and the successful forks so that they can learn about the mistakes and the corrections that come from the development of this complex protocol.
+There is certainly a lot of information to take in when it comes to the topic of forks.
+But this guide’s primary goal is to assist in teaching about the subject and providing much-needed clarity.
+In addition, it sets out to introduce readers to both the failed and the successful forks.
+That way, folks can learn about the mistakes and the corrections that come from the development of this complex protocol.